How to Go Paperless in the Office: A Guide for Finance and Accounting Teams

 Decreased Risk of Fraud

-When all information is stored in one place digitally—and backed up regularly—it’s much less likely that someone can access sensitive data without authorisation.
+When all information is stored in one place digitally—and backed up regularly—it’s much less likely that someone can access sensitive data without authorisation, thus decreasing the risk of fraud.

 Instead of waiting for files to be shipped back-and-forth between offices or storing them in multiple locations across your business, everything is accessible instantly with just one login account—no matter where you are physically located.